MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

    > ![Activate the swarm flow.](media/teams-swarm-flow-enable.png "Activate the swarm flow")

 > [!Note]
 > You can configure various administration sections without turning on swarming.
-This is useful in ensuring you have fully configured the feature before enabling the feature.
-Once enabled, it appears on the agent's desktop, which might cause issue if it's not fully functional.
+This is useful in ensuring you've fully configured the feature before enabling the feature.
+Once enabled, it appears on the agent's desktop, which might cause issues if it's not fully functional.

 ## Edit case details